datafiniti/eighty-apps/README.md

 	* .filter
 	* .prop

-We are currently working on implementing the pseudo selectors :eq and :first (ex: $html.find('div:eq(1)')).
+We are currently working on implementing the pseudo selectors :eq and :first (ex: $html.find('div:eq(1)')); however, they are NOT currently implemented and WILL cause errors.
 Check here or our <a href="https://80legs.groovehq.com/knowledge_base/topics/extended-cheerio-jquery-functionality-for-custom-crawls">knowledge base</a> for updated Cheerio functionality.